 The Temple Studios virtual tour created for Punchdrunk’s production of ‘The Drowned Man’ was a secret project we worked with them on for almost 3 years!
-An abridged version of The Drowned Man virtual tour was made available to their keyholders/supporters, as a Christmas present in 2016 and then released to the general public on the 19th February 2017 to tie in with the 180th anniversary of the death of Georg Büchner the author behind Woyzk on which the show was based.
+An abridged version of The Drowned Man virtual tour was made available to their keyholders/supporters, The show was based on Woyzk by Georg Büchner and the 180th anniversary of his death, 19th February 2017, seemed a fitting date to release the tour to the general public.

-The Temple Studios virtual tour itself is above so feel free to explore and if you were lucky enough to have visited Temple Studios I hope you enjoy the trip down memory lane.
+The Temple Studios virtual tour itself is above so feel free to explore.
+If you were lucky enough to have visited Temple Studios I hope you enjoy the trip down memory lane.

 What was the Drowned Man?

-Punchdrunk’s The Drowned Man was set in the world of Temple Studios, a Hollywood Studio in the 1960’s, which was built in the old Royal Mail sorting office next to Paddington Station at 31 London Street.
-The production was set over 4 floors with a town, a desert, a forest, a cinema, a film studio, a caravan park and a multitude of other spaces for visitors to explore with some other secret spaces that were available by invite only.
+Punchdrunk’s The Drowned Man was set in the world of Temple Studios, a Hollywood Studio in the 1960’s, built in the old Royal Mail sorting office next to Paddington Station at 31 London Street.
+Set over 4 floors it included a town and a desert alongside a multitude of other spaces for exploration.
+There were also numerous secret spaces or sets that were available by invite only.

-Audience members were asked not to speak and to wear the infamous Punchdrunk white masks at all times, they were then transported from the lobby of the building via elevator to one of the floors of the show, free to explore the set and follow whichever characters were of interest to learn part of their story.
+Audience members were not to speak and at all times required to wear the infamous Punchdrunk white mask.
+An elevator transported visitors from the lobby with some ejected randomly on different floors.
+The audience then explored freely, able to follow whichever characters were of interest to learn part of their story.

-I spent just over a week almost permanently at Temple Studios up to 10 hours a day roaming around armed with my camera and tripod whilst trying to mind map every twist and turn, every stairwell and secret room.
-The entire Drowned Man virtual tour eventually ended up being over 1000 panoramas taken from every nook and cranny I could find.
+I spent just over a week almost permanently at Temple Studios up to 10 hours a day.
+Armed with just my camera and tripod whilst trying to mind map every twist, turn, stairwell and secret room.
+The entire Drowned Man virtual tour ended up being over 1000 panoramas of every nook and cranny I could find.

-The last performance I went to was on my 4th day of photography, after having already endured 10 hours of walking around I met my sister for a further 3 hours of adventures.
-Even after having spent so much time there I still found myself lost from time to time, disorientated by the sea of white masks swarming around us.
-My sister maintains she was gripping my hand in sheer terror the entirety of the performance, her first, but considering I found myself on my own for the best part of an hour and lucky enough to have encountered the Dust Witch for her one to one I’m not exactly sure who’s hand she was holding.
+The last performance I went to was in the evening of my 4th day of photography.
+After already being on set for 10 hours, I met my sister for a further 3 hours of adventures.
+Even after so much time there I still found myself lost from time to time.
+Disorientated by the sea of white masks swarming around us.
+My sister maintains she was gripping my hand in sheer terror the entirety of the performance, her first.
+I was lucky enough to encounter the Dust Witch that night, selected for her ‘one to one’ performance.
+Subsequently I found myself on my own for over an hour so I’m not exactly sure who’s hand she was holding.

-The public version of the Drowned Man virtual tour of Temple Studios you can see above may only contain parts of the entire tour I created, but even after all the time I’ve spent walking the corridors of Temple Studios both physically and virtually I still enjoy wondering around it from time to time.
+The public version of the Drowned Man virtual tour of Temple Studios only contains parts of the entire tour.
+However even after all the time I’ve spent walking the corridors of Temple Studios both physically and virtually I still enjoy wondering around it from time to time.